1812 Overture: Instrumentation

 The carillon is sometimes replaced with tubular bells or recordings of carillons, or even church bells.
-In the sections that contain cannon shots, actual cannons are sometimes replaced by howitzers, tanks, fireworks, or recorded cannons or played on a piece of staging, usually with a large wooden mallet or sledgehammer as used in Mahler's 6th Symphony.
+In the sections that contain cannon shots, actual cannons are sometimes replaced by howitzers, tanks, fireworks, recorded cannons, or played on a piece of staging, usually with a large wooden mallet or sledgehammer as used in Mahler's 6th Symphony.
 The bass drum, and gong/tam-tam are also regularly used as cannon substitutes or adjuncts in indoor performances.

 In his 1966 Deutsche Grammophon recording, Herbert von Karajan scored the first 02'43" (or 36 bars) for voices instead of strings at the start and the subsequent dialogue between strings and woodwind, adding the Russian Orthodox plainchant God Preserve Thy People text to the melody and slightly rearranging the texture to suit voices a capella rather than instruments.
 Two years later, the American conductor Igor Buketoff, son of a Russian Orthodox priest, went a stage further on his RCA Victrola recording with the New Philharmonia Orchestra.
 Not only did he deploy voices for the opening chant but he also had a children's chorus sing the folk tune "By the Gates" and brought the choir back to bolster the chant and the Russian Imperial national anthem God Save the Tsar!.

 Composition

-Historical background: Napoleon I's invasion of Russia
+Historical background: Napoleon's invasion of Russia

-On 7 September 1812, at Borodino, 120 km west of Moscow, Napoleon I's forces met those of General Mikhail Kutuzov in a concerted stand made by Russia against the seemingly invincible French Army.
+On 7 September 1812, at Borodino, 120 km west of Moscow, Napoleon's forces met those of General Mikhail Kutuzov in a concerted stand made by Russia against the seemingly invincible French Army.
 The Battle of Borodino saw casualties estimated as high as 100,000 and the French were masters of the field.
 It was, however, ultimately a pyrrhic victory for the French invasion.

-With resources depleted and supply lines overextended, Napoleon I's weakened forces moved into Moscow, which they occupied with no delegation to receive the conquerors.
+With resources depleted and supply lines overextended, Napoleon's weakened forces moved into Moscow, which they occupied with no delegation to receive the conquerors.
 Expecting a capitulation from Tsar Alexander I, the French instead found themselves in a barren and desolate city.
-To make things worse, 48 hours after Napoleon I's entry to the Russian city on 14 September 1812, three quarters of Moscow was burned to the ground.
+To make things worse, 48 hours after Napoleon's entry to the Russian city on 14 September 1812, three quarters of Moscow was burned to the ground.